gagliardetto/solana-accountsdb-plugin-kafka/README.md

 - `slot_status_topic`: Topic name of slot status update.
 Omit to disable.
 - `publish_all_accounts`: Publish all accounts on startup.
 Omit to disable.
 - `program_ignores`: Solana program IDs for which to ignore updates for owned accounts.
+- `program_allowlist`: Solana program IDs for which to publish updates for owned accounts.
+- `program_allowlist_http`: HTTP URL to fetch the program allowlist from.
+The file must contain one Solana program pubkey per line.
+- `program_allowlist_update_interval_sec`: Interval in seconds to fetch the program allowlist from the HTTP URL.

 ## Buffering